Artist in Residence - Dana Cromie

 I am honored to be the Garden's first Artist in Residence.
 I look forward to portraying plants in the Garden collections and creating a link between local botanical artists and the broader garden and art communities, adding a new facet to this UBC jewel."

-UBC Biodiversity Collections Director Patrick Lewis adds, “On top of being a talented water colour artist, Dana has been an active Friend of the Garden volunteer since 2001.
+UBC Botanical Garden Director Patrick Lewis adds, “On top of being a talented water colour artist, Dana has been an active Friend of the Garden volunteer since 2001.
 I am looking forward to seeing how he expresses his unique relationship and knowledge of our collections through his art.”

-During his two year residency, the UBC Biodiversity Collections will hold an exhibit of Dana’s work each year at the Beaty Museum, as well display his most current work in the Campbell Building at the Garden, and offer cards and prints for sale in the Shop in the Garden.
+During his two year residency, an exhibit of Dana’s work wil be held at the Beaty Museum, as well display his most current work in the Campbell Building at the Garden, and offer cards and prints for sale in the Shop in the Garden.